rcarrata/rcarrata.github.io/_posts/2020-03-18-microservices-deployment-in-service-mesh.md

 But usually, we don't annotate the Pods directly, instead we will annotate the controller such as DeploymentConfigs or Deployments (among others).

-The annotation need to go under the "spec.template.metadata.annotations".
-Remember that you need to be strict on this, is not valid to put it on the metadata.annotations level, where usually goes the annotations.
+The annotation needs to go under "spec.template.metadata.annotations".
+Remember that you need to be strict about this — it is not valid to put it at the metadata.annotations level, where annotations usually go.

 As we discussed in the section before, one of the differences with Istio upstream is that here we annotate the deploymentconfigs, and not annotate the .

-For enable the autoinjection of our DeploymentConfigs run the following patch:
+To enable the autoinjection of our DeploymentConfigs, run the following patch:

 ```
 oc patch dc/customer -p '{"spec":{"template":{"metadata":{"annotations":{"sidecar.istio.io/inject":"true"}}}}}' -n $OCP_NS